Flow between extremal one-point energy correlators in QCD

 The four data points in Fig.~\ref{fig:onepoint} represent the recast of the experimental measurements as summarized in Table~\ref{tab:aE_measurements}.
 To our best knowledge, this is the first interpretation of data in terms of $a_\cale$.

-In the low energy region, the black curve from the pion threshold up to $1.12\,\text{GeV}$ shows the prediction from $\chi$PT as obtained with the \texttt{PHOKHARA} Monte Carlo.
-The two-pion states saturate $a_\cale=1$, while the $\omega$ and $\phi$ resonances give sharp features due to the sudden enhance of the rate for tree-pion states, which saturate the $a_\cale=-1/2$ boundary.
-Above the $\phi$ resonance, the four pion states start to contribute, rapidly pushing down the value of $a_\cale$.
+In the low energy region, the black curve from the pion threshold up to $1.12\,\text{GeV}$ shows the prediction from data-driven methods as obtained with the \texttt{PHOKHARA} Monte Carlo.
+The two-pion states saturate $a_\cale=1$, while the $\omega$ and $\phi$ resonances give sharp features due to the sudden enhancement of the rate for tree-pion states, which saturate the $a_\cale=-1/2$ boundary.
+Above the $\phi$ resonance, the four-pion states start to contribute, rapidly pushing down the value of $a_\cale$.

 Between $1.12\,\text{GeV}$ and $1.936\,\text{GeV}$ we use the rates as extracted from data in \cite{Keshavarzi:2018mgv} with their $a_\cale$ predictions.
 For the channels that we do not have a reliable prediction for $a_\cale$, like the $KK\pi\pi$, $5\pi$, $6\pi$, $\omega\eta\pi$ and others, we consider a conservative flat prior for $a_\cale$ within the unitarity bounds.
 Drawing multiple samples from this prior leads to the spread of black lines in Fig.~\ref{fig:onepoint}.